webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - JSON list of allowed permissions. least privilege.
   - **Built-In Roles**
     - **owner** built-in role has the **highest level of access privilege** in Azure.
-    - **user access administrator**: manage(create/delete) user access to resource. assign themselves or others owner.
+    - **user access administrator**: manage(create/delete) user access to resource. can assign themselves or others owner.
     - **contributor**: manage(create/modify/delete) resource.
 Cannot grant/remove access to others.
     - **reader**: view resource. cannot create/modify/delete or grant/remove access.
   - The system **subtracts NotActions** permissions from **Actions** permissions to determine the **_effective permissions_** for a role.